What Is a Writing Coach?

 Bottom line?
 Like Mary Poppins, a professional writing coach arrives with the skills, empathy, and experience that will help you make the most of your creative gift.
 And, honestly, couldn’t we all use a little Mary Poppins in our lives?

-What is a great writing coach?
+What makes a great writing coach?

 After coaching writers for many years, I’ve developed solid strategies along the way—but I was curious: What do writers say makes a great writing coach or book coach?